archbardinexile/BGCL/options/classes/wizard.md

 Starting at 14th level, you can create a levitating, magical turret at a point you choose within 5 feet.
 Your gemstones orbit the turret.
 For 1 hour, you can cast Gem Magic as though you were in the turret's space, but you must use your own senses.
 Also, you gain 1 light point at the start of each of your turns.

 Any spell targeting a creature or object within 10 feet of the turret must instead target the turret.
 If the spell has an area of effect, it is reduced to a 5-foot-diameter sphere surrounding the turret.
-If the turret takes damage as a result of the spell, reduce the damage by 1d12 times the number of light points you have remaining.
+If the turret takes damage as a result of the spell, reduce the damage by 1d12 × the number of light points you have remaining.
 If you reduce the damage to 0, choose a damage type.
 The creature that cast the spell becomes vulnerable to damage of the chosen type.

-The turret has an AC of 18 and a number of hit points equal to five times your wizard level.
+The turret has an AC of 18 and a number of hit points equal to five × your wizard level.
 It is immune to poison damage and psychic damage, and all conditions.
 If it is forced to make an ability check or a saving throw, treat all its ability scores as 10 (+0).
 If the mending spell is cast on it, it regains 2d6 hit points.
 It disappears if it is reduced to 0 hit points or if you dismiss it early as an action.
 At which point, your gemstones return to you.

 ---